devmanyu-singhz/qr-code-generator/README.md

 Then follow the on-screen prompts to input the text.
 A PNG file named qr.png will be generated in the project directory.

-this project is still a prototype and changes are still being made
+This project is still a prototype and changes are still being made